K4TEL/atrium-ufal/README.md

 The results of PDF to table parsing will be saved to related folders with page numbers added to PDF filename.

+``--pro`` flag to use Tesseract-based methods of OCR during page image processing - using Table extraction and PDF miner modules of DeepDoctection

+``-c`` or ``--cred`` flag to setup threshold value of prediction scores

 **Explanations:**

 Single PDF processing steps: